-where $p$ is a large integer that tends to infinity, in this sense, AR-sieve bootstrap is a nonparametric approach although~\eqref{new1} looks like a ``fake`` parametric model.
+where $p$ is a large integer that tends to infinity.
+The AR-sieve bootstrap is a nonparametric approach, although~\eqref{new1} looks like a ``fake'' parametric model.

 The (vector) AR representation in~\eqref{1:e2} is more attractive for statistical applications and has received more attention since it relates $\pf_t$ to its past values.
-AR-sieve bootstrap, on the other hand, utilises the AR-representation in~\eqref{1:e2} to generate bootstrap common factors by resampling from the de-centred innovations.
-In practice, since neither the factors $\{\pf_t\}$ or their loadings $\pQ$ are observable, AR-sieve bootstrap is performed on estimates of $\{\pf_t\}$ rather than true factors.
+The AR-sieve bootstrap, on the other hand, utilizes the AR representation in~\eqref{1:e2} to generate bootstrap common factors by resampling from the de-centered innovations.
+In practice, since neither factors $\{\pf_t\}$ nor their loadings $\pQ$ are observable, the AR-sieve bootstrap is performed on estimates of $\{\pf_t\}$ rather than true factors.
 Hence, we will introduce the estimation and bootstrap procedure in the following section.